ILDA offers four courses covering laser safety for laser lightshows.

 Courses whether online or in-person are taught by a live instructor.
 You can ask questions, interact, and share your experiences and challenges with others.

-The instructor for the LSO, Operator and Inspector courses will be one of the developers; either Greg Makhov or Patrick Murphy, depending on availability.
+The instructor for the LSO, Cat A, Lasershow Operator and Laser Safety Inspector courses will be one of the developers; either Greg Makhov or Patrick Murphy, depending on availability.
 The instructor for the Audience Scanning course will be Greg Makhov.

 STUDENTS WHO DID NOT PASS